robforee/bumpy/README-auth.md

      - Popup blocked: Redirects to enable-popups
      - Auth error: Redirects to auth-error
      - Other errors: Stays on current page

+### Token Refresh and Reauthorization
+1. Automatic Token Refresh
+   - Firebase Auth automatically refreshes tokens
+   - Refresh token used to obtain new access token
+   - No user interaction required for valid refresh tokens

+2. Token Verification
+   - `verifyTokenScopes` checks token validity with Google API
+   - If token invalid or scopes insufficient:
+     - Firebase Auth triggers automatic refresh
+     - If refresh fails, triggers new authentication
+     - Uses stored scopes from `/user_scopes`
+     - Shows only account selection (not consent) for authorized scopes

+3. Error Recovery
+   - Handles various token errors:
+     - Expired tokens: Automatic refresh
+     - Revoked tokens: Re-authentication
+     - Invalid scopes: New consent if needed
+   - Maintains user session when possible
+   - Only requests new consent when absolutely necessary

 ### Sign Out Flow (`handleSignOut` in `Header.jsx`)
 1. User clicks sign out button